Updated: Oct 22

 What are your goals as a Dancer?

-I would love to see an Afro-dance themed restaurant!
+I would love to see a dance-themed restaurant!

 We also spoke about one of the events she attended at the Tea building - A seminar held by a panel of creatives speaking to young people aged between 16 – 17 year olds, offering ideas of how they started out and advice for youths looking to get into a creative space.
 This is very powerful because not everyone would like to get a 9 - 5 job or will even achieve an acceptable level of financial freedom from it.
-We are living in an age where people make a decent living from blogging, youtube sponsorships, music and dance so people should be free to choose where their career path lies.
 Nife was kind enough to share some of what she spoke about on the day.

 "If you really want to take dance as a long-term career option, you have to know what makes you different.
 There are so many dancers out there, so you need to set yourself apart, network with as many people as possible and be consistent with your craft.
 You have to evolve and be open to many different ideas and possibilities.
 It’s not easy, but it’s one of the things that you have to do!
 One thing I think that sets aspiring dancers back is worrying about the wrong things.
 Dancers need to learn how to adapt and learn new dance trends, study the industry they are in and change with the times."